beebwee/9platinumcs3/q1/classAttributesMethods.md

 ### Which method changes the state of your object?

+append.research() and establish_position(self, editorial) mostly modified the state of my objects.

 ### How did your two objects demonstrate that instances are independent?

+My object 1 (article1) had no effect on object 2 (article2).
+The original data was kept, isolating both objects into separate states.

+### What is the difference between your class diagram and your object diagram?

+The class diagram only consists of class attributes, their visibility symbols, and the methods used.
+The object diagram, on the other hand, implements the attributes and methods into objects.

 ### What is the difference between your class diagram and your object diagram?